 Open Sky is the only wilderness program with an around-the-clock field manager and field medic who live in base camp 24 hours per day, seven days per week.
 Open Sky employs two full-time field medics, with minimum credentials of either Wilderness-EMT or RN.
 That way, there is always one medic living in base camp and embedded in the field to oversee the safety and well-being of each student.
 The field medic is available to respond rapidly in the event of illness or an emergent need.
 No other wilderness program provides this level of around-the-clock medical support.

 Upon enrollment, each student is provided with the Open Sky Student Pathway, an educational guidebook specifically designed to educate students on self-care in the wilderness.
 A primary goal of the Student Pathway is to empower students with the information they need to thrive in the wilderness environment.
-Students demonstrate physical safety and self-care (hydration, temperature management, and wilderness skills) before progressing to the therapeutic curriculum of the Pathway.
+Students engage practices to support their physical safety and self-care (hydration, temperature management, and wilderness skills) as a part of progressing through the therapeutic curriculum of the Pathway.

 Open Sky students are provided with exceptional gear designed specifically for winter conditions: insulated winter hiking boots, over-boots, winter socks, thick long underwear, fleece jackets, deep winter sleeping bags, puffy warm jackets, insulated gloves, hats, neck gaiters and waterproof outer layers.
 Sleeping bags are rated to -30 °F and students are provided with two insulated sleeping pads.
 Students receive two of each base layer (thick and thin) so they have clean and dry base layers.
 In the winter months, our operations team does the students’ laundry on a weekly basis, so they have at least three pairs of fresh, clean, and dry socks at all times.
 Camp shoes are also provided so that insulated hiking boots and NEOs (over-boot covers) may be dried overnight.